 Although the following example deals specifically with account-syncing, a similar method can sync Contacts or Leads.
-This explanation includes the creation of a new custom field within Salesforce, which is not required for this method.
-The only requirement is that a field is present within SFDC which can be modified in bulk to trigger the streaming API event on which the sync is based.
+While this explanation includes the creation of a new custom field within Salesforce, a checkbox field is not required for this method.
+The only requirement is that a non-formula field is present in SFDC and mapped within Admin Center which can be modified in bulk to trigger the streaming API event on which the sync is based.

 Here are steps to sync many records quickly using two built-in SFDC tools:

-- Create a custom checkbox organization field in Zendesk called Sync with Zendesk.
+Create a custom checkbox organization field in Zendesk called Sync with Salesforce.

 - Map the two fields to each other in the Admin Center: